Azure/azure-search-vector-samples/demo-python/code/custom-embedding-sentence-transformers/readme.md

 ## Set variables and run the script

 This sample uses [`azd`](https://learn.microsoft.com/azure/developer/azure-developer-cli/) and a bicep template to deploy all Azure resources, including Azure AI Search.
-TO use an existing search service, set environment variables before running `azd up`.
+To use an existing search service, set environment variables before running `azd up`.

 1. Open a command line prompt at the sample folder (custom-embeddings).